Aerocapture: In fiction

 Aerocapture within fiction can be read in Arthur C. Clarke's novel 2010: Odyssey Two, in which two spacecraft (one Russian, one Chinese) both use aerocapture in Jupiter's atmosphere to shed their excess velocity and position themselves for exploring Jupiter's satellites.
 This can be seen as a special effect in the movie version in which only a Russian spacecraft undergoes aerocapture (in the film incorrectly called aerobraking).

-Players of the video game Kerbal Space Program often employ aerocapture when exploring the satellites of Jool (a gas giant that serves as the game's analogue to Jupiter).
+Players of the video game Kerbal Space Program often employ aerocapture, particularly when exploring the satellites of Jool (a gas giant that serves as the game's Jupiter analogue).

 In the television serial Stargate Universe, the ship Destiny's autopilot employs aerocapture within the atmosphere of a gas giant at the edge of a star system.
 This puts the ship on a direct heading into the star at the center of the system.

 In the sci-fi novel Delta-v, asteroid miners use a purpose-built aerocapture ship in a desperate attempt to return to Earth from the asteroid Ryugu.

 Related methods

 Aerocapture is part of a family of "aeroassist" technologies being developed by NASA for science missions to any planetary body with an appreciable atmosphere.
 These destinations could include Mars, Venus and Saturn's moon Titan, along with the outer planets.

 Aerobraking is another aeroassist maneuver that shares some similarities but also some important differences with aerocapture.
 While aerocapture is used for inserting a spacecraft into orbit from a hyperbolic trajectory, aerobraking is used for reducing the apoapsis of a spacecraft that is already in orbit.

-One of the main advantages of using an aerocapture technique over that of an aerobraking technique is that it enables mission concepts for human spaceflight due to the rapid process of transitioning to the desired orbit, shortening the length of the mission by months.